nsidc/granule-metgen/README.md

 The **init** command can be used to generate a metgenc configuration (i.e., .ini) file for your data set, or edit an existing .ini file.
-* You can skip this step if you've already acquired or made an .ini file and prefer editing it manually (any text editor will work).
+* You don't need to run this command if you already have an .ini file that you prefer to copy and edit manually (any text editor will work) to apply to the collection you're ingesting.
-* An existing configuration file can also be copied, renamed, and used with a different data set, just be sure to update paths, regex values, etc that are data set-specific!
-* The .ini file's checksum_type should always be set to SHA256.
-* If creating a new .ini, remember to include .ini trailing the name you choose.
+* If running metgenc init, the name of the new ini file you specify needs to include the `.ini` suffix.
 ```
 metgenc init --help
 Usage: metgenc init [OPTIONS]